Learning Programmatic Idioms for Scalable Semantic Parsing: Introduction

-We evaluate our approach on a context dependent semantic parsing task \cite{iyer2018} using the CONCODE dataset, where we improve the state of the art by 2.2\% of BLEU score.
+We evaluate our approach on two semantic parsing tasks that map NL into 1) general-purpose source code, and 2) executable SQL queries, respectively.
+On the first task, i.e., context dependent semantic parsing \cite{iyer2018} using the CONCODE dataset, we improve the state of the art (SOTA) by 2.2\% of BLEU score.
 Furthermore, generating source code using idioms results in a more than 50\% reduction in the number of decoding steps, which cuts down training time to less than half, from 27 to 13 hours.
-Taking advantage of this reduced training time, we further push the state of the art on CONCODE to an EM of 13.4 and a BLEU score of 28.9 by training on an extended version of the training set (with 5x the amount of training examples).
+Taking advantage of this reduced training time, we further push the SOTA on CONCODE to an EM of 13.4 and a BLEU score of 28.9 by training on an extended version of the training set (with 5$\times$ the number of training examples).
+On the second task, i.e., mapping NL utterances into SQL queries for a flight information database (ATIS-SQL; \newcite{iyer-EtAl:2017:Long}), using idioms significantly improves denotational accuracy over SOTA models, when a limited amount of training data is used, and also marginally outperforms the SOTA when the full training set is used (more details in Section \ref{sec:results}).